MICA-MNI/micaopen/AmygdalaUMAP/histology/README.md

 # Histological analysis workflow

-This workflow processes histological and MRI data to map variations in the regional microstructure of the amygdala.
-The following steps outline the entire process.
+This workflow decribes processing steps necessary to map variations in the regional cytoarchitecture of the amygdala.

 ## Prerequisites

-- BigBrain volume and subcortical segmentations (Xiao et al. 2019)
+- BigBrain volume (100 micron; Amunts et al., 2013) and subcortical segmentations (Xiao et al. 2019)
-- Julich probability maps (Amunts et al. 2020)
+- Juelich probability maps (Amunts et al. 2020)
 - Required software: Python

-# Amygdala Volume Analysis Pipeline

-This repository contains scripts and instructions for processing and analyzing amygdala volumes from BIGBRAIN data.

 ## Steps

-### Isolate and prep Amygdala volume from BIGBRAIN
+### Isolate and pre-process volumetric amygdala data from BigBrain

-- **1. Crop Amygdala Volumes**
-Crop amygdala volumes from BIGBRAIN on each side of the brain, then resample mask to fit with cropped volumes

-- **2. Binarize Mask**
+1. **Crop amygdala volumes**: Crop amygdala region from full BigBrain volume, independently for each hemisphere;
+2. **Resampling**: Resample mask to resolution of cropped volumes;
-Binarize the amygdala mask.
+3. **Binarize mask**: Binarize the amygdala mask.

-### 3. Extract Radiomic Features
+### Generate radiomics features

-Extract features of the amygdala at all moments and kernel sizes.
+4. **Feature extraction**: Radiomics features of the amygdala can be generated for all moments and kernel sizes.

 - **Input:**
-  - Amygdala Mask
+  - Amygdala mask
-  - BIGBRAIN volume
+  - BigBrain volume
 - **Output:**
-  - 20 different features
+  - Feature bank (n=20, 4 moments x 5 kernel sizes)

 **Script:** `3.test_radiomics.ipynb`

-### Align and process feature maps

-- **4. Resample Radiomic Outputs**
-Resample all pyradiomics outputs to have the same dimensions as origianl BIGBRAIN volume

-### 5. Create Feature Bank Matrix
+### Clean radiomics features for post-processing

+5. **Clean radiomic feature outputs**: After generating features with pyradiomics, some feature outputs may have different sizes relative to the orginal input volume (due to padding).
+All volumes should be cropped to a consistent size.
-Put all the features into a pandas dataframe of all the moments (feature bank).
+6. **Create feature bank matrix**: Put all features into a PANDAS dataframe of all the moments (feature bank).

 - **Input:**
   - Feature volumes